medical weight loss solutions in-stock

 Person holding birth control pills and condoms

 Although birth control pills efficiently prevent pregnancy, they do not offer protection against STDs and HIV.
-Using a latex condom correctly every time during sex is a way to lower the risk of getting an STD.
+Using a latex condom correctly every time during sex is one way to lower the risk of getting an STD.

 Using condoms in combination with birth control pills is a strategy that provides optimal protection against both unintended pregnancy and STDs/HIV.